CoolV1994/Minecraft-Service/README.md

 Your Minecraft network is now a Linux service, you can use this to start your server automatically on reboots, etc...

-Example: To start your server/network, use command `minecraft start` or `minecraft <server> start`.
+Example: To start your server/network, use command `minecraft @ start` or `minecraft <group> <server> start`.

-Use `minecraft` with no arguments for a list of commands.

-Any command not handled by this script will be passed on to the minecraft server, or all servers if no server is specified.
+Optional Feature: Any command not handled by this script will be passed on to the minecraft server, or all servers if no server is specified.

-Example: The command `minecraft say Hello everybody!` will send a message to everyone on every server saying "_Hello everybody!_"
+Example: The command `minecraft server @ broadcast Hello everybody!` will broadcast a message to everyone on every server saying "_Hello everybody!_"

 ## Start on Server Boot
 ### Fedora / CentOS
 `chkconfig --add minecraft`
 ### Ubuntu / Debian
 `update-rc.d minecraft defaults`

 # Spigot
 If you use Spigot for your Minecraft server, copy file`restart.sh` and place it in your server's root folder.